Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Power method

 We only describe the application of the odd part of $e^{-\bH t}$ onto $\cX_\can$, since the even part can be performed in exactly the same way by interchanging $Q,U$ and $\Sigma,\Omega$, respectively.
 The computation consists of 5 steps as illustrated in \Figref{fig:matvec-step}.
 In step~1, the canonical center supercore $\cX_{1\can}$ is formed.
 Next, we apply $e^{-Mt}$ to it in step~2, followed by reshaping the resulting supercore $\cY_{1\can}$ into a matrix.
 In step~3, we approximate the matrix representation of $\cY_{1\can}$ by a truncated SVD, with the diagonal matrix $S_r$ containing only the $r$ largest singular values, followed by reshaping the left and right singular vectors $W$ and $V$ into 3rd-order tensors, i.e., cores.
 Then in step~4, in order to update the cores $Q$ and $U$ by $W_\Omega$ and $V_\Omega\T$, respectively, and the diagonal matrix $\Sigma$ by $S_r$, we transform the result of step~3 into the form of step~1 by left and right multiplying $W$ and $V\T$, respectively, by $\Omega\inv$.
 Note that, although the resulting form resembles the form of step~1, the former is not in canonical form yet.
 Therefore, we update in step~5 both cores $Q_\star$ and $U_\star$, and both diagonal matrices $\Sigma_\star$ and $\Omega_\star$ to bring the updated iTR2 again in canonical form.

 We now have all components to state the method for computing the smallest eigenvalue of \eqref{eq:H}.
 Due to the approximation made by the Suzuki--Trotter splitting of $e^{-\bH t}$ and the rank truncation for splitting a supercore into 2 normal cores, the multiplication $\bfy = e^{-\bH t}\bfx$ is inexact.
-Even when $t$ is fixed, the error introduced by the rank truncation is different in each iteration and can be viewed as every time applying a slightly different operator.
-Therefore, we call the algorithm for computing the smallest eigenvalue of $\bH$, based on a power method of $e^{-\bH}$, the \emph{flexible} power method, similar to the flexible GMRES algorithm used for computing solutions of linear systems.

-\algref{alg:fpi-can} shows the outline of the flexible power method for computing the smallest eigenvalue of \eqref{eq:H}.
+Even when $t$ is fixed, the error introduced by the rank truncation is different in each iteration and results in the application of a slightly different operator every iteration. \algref{alg:fpi-can} shows the outline of the power method for computing the smallest eigenvalue of \eqref{eq:H}.
 This algorithm takes a canonical iTR2 as starting vector and returns the Rayleigh quotient and its corresponding eigenvector in canonical iTR2 form.
 In every iteration of \algref{alg:fpi-can}, we apply the matrix exponential $e^{-Mt}$ twice, according to \figref{fig:matvec-step}, followed by the computation of the Rayleigh quotient and residual.

-As we will show in the numerical experiments, the timestep $t$ can have a significant effect on the convergence and accuracy of the Rayleigh quotient.
-Since \algref{alg:fpi-can} applies approximate powers of the matrix exponential $e^{-\bH}$, choosing a smaller timestep will require more iterations for applying the same power.
-However, if the timestep is chosen too large, the convergence of \algref{alg:fpi-can} stagnates due to the dominating Suzuki--Trotter splitting error.
-It is therefore recommended to adapt and decrease the timestep $t$ in the course of the algorithm.
+As we will show in the numerical experiments, the time step $t$ can have a significant effect on the convergence and accuracy of the Rayleigh quotient.
+On the one hand, when $t$ is chosen very small then the eigenvalues of $e^{-\bH t}$ are close to $1$ and, in turn, the gap between the smallest and the second smallest eigenvalue becomes small, leading to a high number of iterations.
+On the other hand, if the time step is chosen too large, the convergence of \algref{alg:fpi-can} stagnates prematurely due to the dominating Suzuki--Trotter splitting error.
+It is therefore recommended to adapt and decrease the time step $t$ in the course of the algorithm.
 By starting with a relative large $t$, the power method will stagnate in a small number of iterations.
 We can use the iTR2 residual for detecting stagnation.
 Next, we decrease $t$ and continue the power method with the already obtained approximate eigenvector.
 By updating $t$ and using more accurate approximate eigenvectors for smaller $t$, we will be able to reduce the total number of iterations.